Stoppedpuma/wshowkeys/README.md

 ## Known issues / Issues to be aware of prior to usage

 - Delete is shown as a missing unicode.
-- The first PgUp / PgDown not having a space after normal typing
+- The first special character not having a space after regular characters.

 ## Installation